aevri/barrie-bear/barrie_bear.md

 he had thought of it himself.
 Mr. Weasel secured the bundle on to the make-shift stretcher and together they set off in pursuit of the others.
-They didn't have far to go for when they reached a small clearning in the trees, they found that Heigh had returned to lead them to Rory.
+They didn't have far to go for when they reached a small clearing in the trees, they found that Heigh had returned to lead them to Rory.
 "A bit early or late for toboganning" said Heigh to

-Mr. Weasel when he saw the stretcher, "or is there some snow around which nob€§ had told me about?"
+Mr. Weasel when he saw the stretcher, "or is there some snow around which nobody has told me about?".
 "Of course not", replied Mr. Weasel, "Happy Christmas," "Happy Christmas?" said Heigh.
-"0h neVer mind" - Mr. Weasel was getting impatient and could see no point in pnionging this stupid discussion.
+"Oh never mind" - Mr. Weasel was getting impatient and could see no point in prolonging this stupid discussion.
 "How is Rory?" asked Mrs. Squirrel.
 "Well," said Heigh, "I suppose you could say that he is as well as can be expected in the circumstances, he seems to be in quite some pain,